 It’s a five-day conference…imagine!
 This time I will make a list of all the questions I want to ask and things I want to explore so that I won’t come home smacking my forehead about things that I have forgotten to have clarified.
 That’s what happened after the three-day Tinkuy in 2010.
 There was so much to see, it became quite overwhelming.

 So, that is a look at what is happening for me in the very near future.
-Once the US trip is over, I will be back in Bolivia for a longer spell and back at my loom.
+Once the travel is over, I will be back in Bolivia for a longer spell and back at my loom.
 I miss my loom!
-I will make sure that I take some on-the-road projects with me to the US so that I can weave between workshops.
 And then it will be time to make plans for the more distant future.

 But let’s back pedal a little now and take a look at what happened over here in Europe this last week.
 I have enough material for two full blogs posts based on my trip to the Netherlands and I am going to save it all for another time and just give you a brief outline here.